humansensinglab/AGenDA/data_annotation/README.md

 # Train on synthetic source domain cross-attention maps
 python tools/train.py ../data_annotation/configs/Synthetic_Heatmap/faster-rcnn.py
 ```
+The <b>checkpoints</b> of four detectors trained on synthetic LINZ cross-attention maps can be downloaded [here](https://huggingface.co/xiaofanghf/AGenDA-Synthetic-LINZ-Hmap).

 Then, we label synthetic target domain cross-attention maps.
 Similarly, you need to create an empty annotation file for synthetic target domain cross-attention maps by running [build_empty_annotation.py](build_empty_annotation.py).
 Next, we provide an example using faster-rcnn:
 ```